nus-cs2103-AY2425S1/ip/docs/README.md

 Now you have 3 tasks in the list.
 ```

-### Adding do-after tasks
+### Adding doafter tasks

-Adds a do-after task to the task list.
+Adds a doafter task to the task list.
 These are tasks that need to be done after a specific time.

-Format: `do-after <description> /after <earliest_date>`
+Format: `doafter <description> /after <earliest_date>`

 `<description>` can be any text. `<earliest_date>` is in "yyyy-MM-dd" format.
+The task can be marked as done on the earliest date, but not before.

-Example: `do-after clean up /after 2024-09-21`
+Example: `doafter clean up /after 2024-09-21`

-Expected outcome: Adds an do-after task with the description "clean up", and earliest date "2024-09-21".
+Expected outcome: Adds an doafter task with the description "clean up", and earliest date "2024-09-21".

 ```
 Got it.
 I've added this task: